 National Condom Day

 Terrence McNally’s Love!
 Valour!
 Compassion! opens on Broadway.
-The play revolves around eight gay men who gather for three summer weekends at a lakeside house in New York during the AIDS crisis.
+The play revolves around eight gay men who gather at a farmhouse in New York for three summer weekends during the AIDS crisis.
+A 1997 film adaptation reunited most of the original cast.
 (1995)

 POZ Personals, a dating service for people living with HIV, launches on Valentine’s Day.
 (2005)